-SAG used to have a sort of “don’t-ask-don’t-tell policy”, but has recently launched an awareness campaign regarding financial core.
+SAG used to have a sort of “don’t-ask-don’t-tell policy”, but launched an awareness campaign regarding financial core many years ago.
 They are now taking a pro-active approach to educate actors on what their rights are, and what the consequences are of going Fi-core, in hopes that actors will choose membership.
-This new approach has included a new committee, a protest at a non-union commercial in LA, press releases, a new reinstatement policy, a hotline, and a website section.
-Fi-core isn’t likely to be a secret much longer.
+This new approach has included a new committee, a protest at a non-union commercial in LA, press releases, a new reinstatement policy, a website page.
+If it is a secret, it isn’t likely to be much longer.

 Q. Is all that political belief stuff in the history section still true?
 Are beliefs still a legitimate reason to go Financial Core?

 It is still true that our union, as part of the AFL-CIO, supports Democratic causes and some particular issue that might be offensive to families (surveys show that some 40% of union members vote Republican).
 But even more specifically, SAG pays thousands to full-time lobbyists.
 But the bulk of their money is spent on runaway production legislation, designed to create more work.
-Only 3.95% of SAG dues are used for “non-chargeable” (possibly political) activities.
-For kids SAG/AFTRA has sponsored the Coogan laws and its revisions, which a parent may or may not agree with.
+Only about 4% of SAG-AFTRA dues are used for “non-chargeable” (possibly political) activities.
+For kids SAG-AFTRA has sponsored the Coogan laws and its revisions, which a parent may or may not agree with.
 Your union dues pay for those laws.
-So yes, it is likely that for child actors, disagreement with SAG’s political agenda is a valid reason to go financial core.
+So yes, it is likely that for child actors, disagreement with the union’s political agenda is a valid reason to go financial core.

 Q. Isn’t this weakening the union as a whole?
 Is it union-busting?